FTX: Bankruptcy and unauthorized transactions

 On November 10, Axios cited anonymous sources who said that FTX approached Kraken for a potential rescue deal.
 Bankman-Fried made several statements on November 10, taking responsibility for FTX's failure and indicating that FTX was still seeking capital to remain solvent.
 Bankman-Fried also announced that Alameda Research would cease trading and end operations.
 FTX's in-house legal and compliance teams had, for the most part, resigned by November 10.
 Anonymous sources cited by the Wall Street Journal on November 10 said that Alameda Research owed FTX some $10 billion, as FTX had lent funds placed on the exchange for trading to Alameda so that Alameda could make investments with the money.
 On November 12, anonymous sources cited by the Wall Street Journal said Alameda CEO Caroline Ellison disclosed to other Alameda employees that she, Sam Bankman-Fried, Gary Wang, and Nishad Singh knew that client deposits were transferred from FTX to Alameda.
 An anonymous source cited by the New York Times on November 14 said the same.
 According to the sources cited by The Wall Street Journal, Ellison said the funds were used in part to pay back loans Alameda had taken to make investments.

 Though Bankman-Fried, on November 10, wrote on Twitter that FTX's US customers did not have reason to worry, employees began attempting to sell assets belonging to the firm on the same day.
 These assets include stock-clearing company Embed Financial Technologies and the naming rights to FTX Arena.
 On November 10, the Securities Commission of the Bahamas froze the assets of one of FTX's subsidiaries, FTX Digital Markets Ltd, "and related parties", and provisionally appointed an attorney as liquidator.
 Japan's Financial Services Agency ordered FTX Japan to suspend some operations.
 The company's Australian subsidiary was placed under administration.

-On November 10, the team running the FTX Future Fund, an otensibly charitable group bankrolled by Bankman-Fried, announced that they had resigned earlier that day.
+On November 10, the team running the FTX Future Fund, an ostensibly charitable group bankrolled by Bankman-Fried, announced that they had resigned earlier that day.
 Future Fund had committed $160 million in charitable grants and investments by September 1 of that year.
-Crypto lender BlockFi, which was affiliated with FTX, announced on November 10 that it was suspending operations as a result of FTX’s collapse.
+Crypto lender BlockFi, which was affiliated with FTX, announced on November 10 that it was suspending operations as a result of FTX's collapse.